top of page

 Introduction: The Silent Fire Sabotaging Your Weight Loss

 You’re eating better, exercising regularly, and trying to improve your health — but the scale still won’t move.
 For many people, the reason isn’t calories or willpower — it’s chronic inflammation.
-Unlike the acute inflammation that helps your body heal from a cut or infection, chronic inflammation is a low-grade, persistent immune response that can silently disrupt metabolism, promote fat storage, and trigger disease.

 Understanding Inflammation: What It Is and Why It Matters